A Girl Like Me (Emma Bunton album)

-A Girl Like Me is the debut studio album by English singer Emma Bunton, released on 16 April 2001 by Virgin Records.
+A Girl Like Me is the debut solo studio album by English singer Emma Bunton, released on 16 April 2001 by Virgin Records.
 Following the release of the Spice Girls' third studio album, Forever (2000), the group announced that they were beginning an indefinite hiatus and would be concentrating on their solo careers in regards to their foreseeable future.
 Recording sessions for Bunton's first solo album took place from July 1999 to October 2000 at several recording studios.

 A Girl Like Me debuted and peaked at number four on the UK Albums Chart, selling 21,500 copies in its first week.
 The album spawned three singles: "What Took You So Long?" (which topped the charts in the United Kingdom and New Zealand), "Take My Breath Away" and "We're Not Gonna Sleep Tonight".
 The album also features Bunton's collaboration with Tin Tin Out, a cover of "What I Am" by Edie Brickell & New Bohemians.
 On 7 September 2001, A Girl Like Me was certified gold by the British Phonographic Industry (BPI), denoting shipments in excess of 100,000 copies.

+Promotion

+A Girl Like Me was preceded by lead single "What Took You So Long?."
+A pop rock song about men taking longer than women to realise they are in love, it was commercially released in the United Kingdom on 2 April 2001, in two single versions.
+Initial reviews of "What Took You So Long?" from critics were mostly positive, many of whom praised the song's melody and Bunton's vocal delivery.
+It debuted at the top of the UK Singles Chart, with sales of 76,000 copies.
+This made Bunton the fourth member of the Spice Girls to top the chart as a solo artist.
+It spent two weeks at number one and three weeks inside the top 10, ending at the 41th position on the 2001 year-end chart.
+The song was certified silver by the British Phonographic Industry (BPI) in April 2001.